yegor256/blog/_posts/2014/apr/2014-04-11-cost-of-loc.md

 The first one, in three months, produced 59k new lines and removed 29k in changes in the `master` branch, which totals 88k lines of code.
-The project resulted in about 10,000 man hours to produce these lines (20 programmers, three months, 170 working hours per month)&mdash;which equates to about $350k.
+The project resulted in about 10,000 man hours to produce these lines (20 programmers, three months, 170 working hours per month)---which equates to about $350k.
 Therefore, the project
 [cost]({% pst 2015/jun/2015-06-02-how-to-estimate-software-cost %}) a whopping